EricFromCanada/ericfromcanada.github.io/_posts/2019-02-24-tigerbrew-testing-using-jenkins.md

             - check _Set Build Name_ and set to `${ENV,var="FORMULA"}`
                 - click "Advanced…" and uncheck _Set build name after build ends_
         - under _Build_, add an _Execute shell_ build step using this script, which will be run on each node with each job.
+            ```sh
             # set PATH so brew command can be found
             source ~/.bash_profile
             # check for updates
             brew update
             # print the formula's version, which will be added to the build's description
             echo "[version]" $(brew info $FORMULA | tail -n +1 | head -n 1)
             # print node's configuration
             brew --env
             brew config
             # download the formula's dependencies and then its sources
-                [[ $(brew deps $FORMULA) ]] && brew fetch --retry --build-from-source $(brew deps $FORMULA) brew fetch --retry --build-from-source $FORMULA
+            [[ $(brew deps $FORMULA) ]] && brew fetch --retry --build-from-source $(brew deps $FORMULA)
+            brew fetch --retry --build-from-source $FORMULA
             # install dependencies and then the formula itself
             brew install --verbose --only-dependencies $FORMULA
             brew install --verbose --build-bottle $FORMULA
+            ```
         - under _Build_, add a second build step _Set build description_ and set to `\[version\] (.*)`

     Click "Save" when done.